-Besides various things in ancient philosophy, I have taught: metaphysics, logic, philosophy of language, philosophy of logic, philosophy of mind, epistemology, Kant, history of ethics, and freedoms.
-In summers, I teach Philosophical Dialogues and Citizenship.
+Besides various topics in ancient philosophy, I taught: metaphysics, logic, philosophy of language, philosophy of logic, philosophy of mind, epistemology, Kant, history of ethics, introduction to philosophy, and freedoms.
+In prison I teach Philosophical Dialogues and Citizenship.
 Next year at UCL I'll teach Modality: Linguistics and Philosophy (with Angelika Kratzer) and Truth in Plato and Aristotle (with Michael Peramatzis and Luca Castagnoli).
 Other future courses include medieval metaphysics, feminism, and totalitarianisms.

-I love to integrate standard teaching methods with less standard ones, when possible.
-These include puppet shows (for Introduction to Ancient Philosophy), and film-making (an assignment for Barnard's First-Year Seminar on Freedoms).
+When possible, I integrate standard teaching methods with less standard ones.
+These include puppet shows (for Introduction to Ancient Philosophy) and film-making (an assignment for Freedoms, a Barnard's first-year seminar).